webix-hub/docs/data/desktop/custom_serverside.md

 - [Data Saving](#save)
 - [Tuning serverside response](#response)

+If you are unsure what to do in case you need to get data from a **different domain** with relations to your app's one, consult the our solution to [cross-domain data loading](desktop/crossdomain_loading.md).

 ##Data Loading {#load}

 Webix components support incoming data in JSON, JSArray, XML, HTMLtable and CSV [formats](desktop/data_types.md), so ensure that your script returns data properly formatted.